Two policemen, seven Islamic State militants killed in Turkey

 Last week, President Tayyip Erdogan said Syrian intelligence and Kurdish militants, not only Islamic State, were behind the attack on a rally of pro-Kurdish activists and civic groups.

-Erdogan said Kurdistan Workers' Party (PKK) militants, Syrian secret police and the Syrian Kurdish PYD militia had worked together with Islamic State in the bombing on Oct.
+Erdogan said Kurdistan Workers' Party (PKK) militants, the Syrian "mukhabarat" secret police and the Syrian Kurdish PYD militia had worked together with Islamic State in the bombing on Oct.
 10.

-(Reporting by Seyhmus Cakan and Can Sezer; Writing by Ece Toksabay, Humeyra Pamuk and Ayla Jean Yackley; Editing by Richard Balmforth)
+(Reporting by Seyhmus Cakan and Can Sezer; Writing by Ece Toksabay and Humeyra Pamuk; Editing by Kevin Liffey)